 Snaidero cabinets are sold only by consultation with one of 16 North American showrooms.
 There is no standard retail outlet for these cabinets.

 IKEA holds the rare distinction of being one of few brick-and-mortar stores that offer ready-to-assemble (RTA) kitchen cabinets in stock, on the shelf, and ready for immediate pick-up immediately.
 If you have an IKEA store in your metro area, you can start setting up your flat-pack cabinets within a few hours, instead of waiting days or weeks for freight delivery.
 IKEA's styles rarely change.
 But you can always be assured of inexpensive kitchen cabinets that come paired with a multitude of other items, such as countertops, sinks, faucets, fixtures, and even appliances.

-All Wood Cabinetry, from Ideal Cabinetry
+Semi-Custom Cabinetry from Ideal Cabinetry

 Since 1973, Porcelanosa has excelled at manufacturing sleek, smooth, and inventive European-style cabinetry.
 Based in Villarreal, Spain, Porcelanosa's kitchen cabinets are represented by more than 400 official showrooms, associates, and dealers around the world.
 With solid surface countertops, tile, sealants, flooring systems, and more, Porcelanosa has become a hugely diversified company with a range of products that complement their lines of kitchen cabinets.

 Porcelanosa has 14 official regional showrooms.
 Their products are sold through consultation with affiliated designers and builders.